-Where the efficiency of electricity generation in the project plant is required to calculate emissions (i.e. scenario 14), project participants shall determine the efficiencies as part of monitoring, by dividing the quantity of electricity generation by the energy content of the fuels fired during the monitored period.
+Where the efficiency of electricity generation in the project cogeneration plant is required to calculate emissions (i.e. scenario 14), project participants shall determine the efficiencies as part of monitoring, by dividing the quantity of electricity generation by the energy content of the fuels fired during the monitored period.

-Where measurements of the efficiency of electricity generation are required for (a) plant(s) at the project site that would be operated in the baseline scenario (i.e. scenarios 11 and 14 and $\varepsilon{el,pre project}$ or $\varepsilon{el,existing plant(s)}$ respectively), such measurements should be undertaken by measuring the quantity of fuels fired and the electricity generation during a representative time period and by dividing the quantity of electricity generation by the energy quantity of the fuels fired.
+Where measurements of the efficiency of electricity generation in a cogeneration plant are required for the baseline scenario (i.e. $\varepsilon{el,pre\;project}$ or $\varepsilon{el,existing\;plant(s)}$ ), such measurements should be undertaken by measuring the quantity of fuels fired and the electricity generation during a representative time period and by dividing the quantity of electricity generation by the energy quantity of the fuels fired.
 In case of turbines with heat extractions, the efficiency should be determined over a time period that reasonably represents the different operation modes.
-The three most recent historical years should preferably be used to determine the average efficiency, where such data is available and where this time period is reasonably representative.
 The measurement results should be documented in the CDM-PDD.

 Where steam generation occurs (partly) separately from electricity generation (e.g. where steam is diverted from the boiler of one plant to the turbine of another plant), the fuel consumption should be allocated to the plants where electricity generation occurs, i.e. the fuel consumption associated with steam that is generated in a separate boiler and diverted to the turbine of another plant should be considered as fuel used for that turbine.
 In cases where any steam quantities are diverted to the project plant, they should be measured as part of monitoring.
-The fuel combustion associated with such steam quantities should be included in $FF{project \ plant,i,y}$ and/or $BF{i,y}$ respectively and should be calculated by dividing the quantity of diverted steam by the efficiency of steam generation.
+The fuel combustion associated with such steam quantities should be included in $FF{project\ plant,i,y}$ and/or $BF{i,y}$ respectively and should be calculated by dividing the quantity of diverted steam by the efficiency of steam generation.
 Where several fuels are fired at the same time to generate steam, the more carbon intensive fuel should be considered as a conservative approach.